KingSherriff/CNN-Cancer-Detection-Kaggle-Mini-Project/README.md

 This project develops a Convolutional Neural Network (CNN) system to assist in the pathological analysis of lymph node cancer tissue slides.

 **Key Features:**
-- **Dual Classification:** Predicts present/absent status of cancer in images.
+- **Binary Classification:** Predicts present/absent status of cancer in images.
 - **Ready-to-Use Demo:** An interactive Jupyter Notebook allows users to test the model on new images.
 (Coming Soon)
 - **Reproducible Research:** Complete training code and methodology are openly documented.